-One of the five pillars of Islam is the practice of purifying charity (zakat).
+One of the central obligations of Islam is the practice of purifying wealth through charity (zakat).
 It’s an annual levy of 2.5% on wealth due from Muslims who possess, for one full lunar year, a certain amount over and above their housing, debts, and immediate needs.
-Behind the requirement for giving the purifying alms (zakat) are two important principles.
+Behind the requirement for zakat are two important principles.

 First, members of society have a moral responsibility to provide for the less fortunate.
 The needy have a right to part of the wealth present in their society, even if God has allotted it to others.
 Second, society’s money has become tainted through greed, corruption, and theft, and, as a result, its spiritual blessing is decreased.
 The only means to purify the entire mass of wealth is to pay out the purifying alms (zakat) to its rightful recipients (Tarsin).

 The Qur’an specifies eight uses for zakat, including relief to the poor and the needy, giving to those with burdensome debts, and freeing slaves or captives (Q. 9:60).
-Scholars suggest that any Muslim who does not have enough wealth to owe zakat is eligible to receive zakat -- so this category would apply to those held in detention for lack of resources to pay bail.
+Scholars suggest that any Muslim who does not have enough wealth to owe zakat is eligible to receive zakat -- so this category would apply to those held in incarceration due to lack of resources to pay bail.
 Another argument for using zakat to pay bail is that pretrial incarceration is essentially a form of bondage or captivity for those who haven’t been convicted of any crime.
-In other cases, predatory policing and courts - as in St. Louis County, MO - create a kind of debtor’s prison: writing tickets, charging exorbitant fees and fines, and arresting and detaining those unable to pay.
+In other cases, predatory policing and courts - as in St. Louis County, MO - create a kind of debtor’s prison: writing tickets, charging exorbitant fees and fines, then arresting and incarcerating those unable to pay.

 A Spiritual Tradition